 If we feel that additional views are necessary, one of our staff will contact you and schedule an appointment on behalf of your physician.
 If we feel a biopsy is required, we will schedule an appointment within a week to have this procedure completed, pending authorization from you and your physician.

-The best time to book your procedure is one week following your period to reduce breast sensitivity.
-Do not drink caffeine for 24 hours prior to the exam.
+The best time to book your mammogram procedure is one week following your period to reduce breast sensitivity.
 On the day of the study, wear comfortable clothing and do not wear deodorant, talcum powder, or lotion under your arms, on the day of your test, as these can affect the quality of the image.